shaneHowearth/algorithms/trees/tries/README.md

 # Trie
-Wikipedia: "In computer science, a trie, also called digital tree or prefix tree, is a type of search tree, a tree data structure used for locating specific keys from within a set.
+I<a href="https://en.wikipedia.org/wiki/Trie">Wikipedia</a>: "In computer science, a trie, also called digital tree or prefix tree, is a type of search tree, a tree data structure used for locating specific keys from within a set.
 These keys are most often strings, with links between nodes defined not by the entire key, but by individual characters.
 In order to